papatakabookclub/BLIS-PYQs/index.md

 ## BLI222
 ## INFORMATION SOURCES AND SERVICES

 ### Term-End Examination June, 2022

 **Part-I Answer any four, in about 500 words each.
 (4*10=40)**

+1. Briefly describe the secondary sources of information with suitable examples.
+1. Explain the role of information disseminators as sources of information.
+1. Enumerate the major types of databases available for online searching.
+Discuss some of the online database services.
+1. Discuss the steps involved in computer-based literature search.
+1. Explain the concept of information use study.
+Briefly discuss its various types with suitable examples.
+1. Define the concept of ‘user education’.
+Describe the methods of conducting user education programmes in libraries.

 **Part-II Answer any six, in about 250 words each.
 (6*5=30)**

+1. Differentiate between short-range and long-range reference service.
+2. Explain the criteria to be followed while evaluating a yearbook and an almanac.
+2. List components of mass media.
+Explain the kinds of information the daily newspapers usually carry.
+2. Explain the activities of a museum that make it an information provider.
+2. Discuss how the Five Laws of Library Science are related to modern marketing principles.
+2. Describe the information contents of a patent.
+2. What do you understand by virtual reference service ?
+Describe its importance.
+2. Discuss how value-added information services are provided in libraries.

 ### Term-End Examination December, 2021